-Fantasy Football Strategy 2010: Top 10 Steps To a Successful Draft Day
+Fantasy Football Strategy 2010: Top Ten Steps To A Successful Draft Day

 With most fantasy football drafts coming up soon, it seems as if everyone is frantically searching the internet and raiding magazine stands for the latest news.

 And that's understandable, as we all want to win our fantasy league and possibly earn some big cash prizes as a result.

 While several of us are so-called 'pros' at the game, there are also many that will be playing for their first time.
 And since going up against experienced competition can be overwhelming for those newbies, I'm sure they're looking for some simplistic tips and advice.

 Therefore, in order to help you in your efforts, here are my top ten steps to have a successful draft day.

 Even though this may the most obvious thing to do, don't overlook it.
 Fully understanding the rules and regulations is the first step to getting started.